 - Most travelers staying in El Dorado Airport area are here for a short time.
 It will be difficult to meet other people and socialize.

 Bababuy Hostel is a well-decorated hostel with a surprisingly amount of social atmosphere.
-The staff is extremely friendly and the reception is opened 24 hours, just in case something happens with your flight.
+The staff is extremely friendly and the reception is open 24 hours, just in case something happens with your flight.
 The hostel is so close you can walk to the airport in 35 minutes!
 A great cheap hostel if you are in between flights.

 Though the 4-star Hilton Garden Inn Hotel might be a little pricier than your average budget hotel, let me tell you why it is worth it.
 The hotel provides a buffet breakfast as well as a free shuttle service to the airport, both of which are costly at other hotels.

 Best Airbnb Near El Dorado Airport: Cozy Studio Near Airport

-The studio has everything you need for a cozy stay such as a fully-equipped kitchen, fast WiFi, and a TV with Netflix.
+The studio has everything you need for a cozy stay such as a fully-equipped kitchen, fast free WiFi, and a TV with Netflix.
 When you are not relaxing in your Airbnb, the safe neighborhood features many parks.
 Many shopping malls are located a short distance away!